 Print materials on reserve for Stanford University courses can typically be checked out for two hours to several days.
 If you checkout the material near closing time, overnight checkout may be permitted at some libraries.
 Please inquire about the policy on overnight use from the lending library.

-Media reserve materials at Green Library can usually be checked out for four hours and must be viewed in the Media & Microtext Center.
-Overnight check out and removal from Green is available within four hours of the media area's closing time.
+Media reserve materials at Green Library can usually be checked out for four hours.
+Overnight check out is available within four hours of the media area's closing time.
 Items checked out overnight must be returned within one hour after opening the following day.

 Media & Microtext Center

 The Media & Microtext collection has special policies.
 Please call the Media & Microtext Center if you have questions.

 - Most patrons can check out three items at a time, for three days each.
 Media reserves may only be borrowed for four hours.

 - Faculty are not limited to three items.
 Faculty are also eligible for extended loans of media for course-related instruction.
 Request an extended loan at the circulation desk from a supervisor.

 - All media items must be renewed in person (except for faculty members, who may renew media items once online).

-- Some media can only be viewed in the Media & Microtext Center, including reserve items.
+- Some media can only be viewed in the Media & Microtext Center.

 - Patrons may reserve media items for scheduled loans, such as for a group screening.
 Reservations can be placed at the media circulation desk.